-The Graduate Student Organization of the Student Affairs in Higher Education program within the College of Education is offering a series of virtual panels featuring recent alumni.
-These events will be held on February 17th, March 17th, and April 14th from 12pm-1pm CDT.
-Check back every month for the panelists and RSVP link.
+The Graduate Student Organization of the Student Affairs in Higher Education program within the College of Education is offering a series of virtual panels featuring discussions from alumni regarding the work they do within their functional area.

 Assistant Director, Curricular and Student Affairs, University of North Carolina at Chapel Hill

 Abbey Kruse is the Assistant Director of the Office of Curricular and Student Affairs at the University of North Carolina at Chapel Hill in the Eshelman School of Pharmacy.
 She provides operational oversight to the office as well as supports professional pharmacy students throughout their four years in the PharmD program.
 As a member of the leadership team, she has led efforts in student intervention and support services for students at risk.
 Most recently, she has published research with colleagues from the Eshelman School of Pharmacy on student's self-awareness of performance while on pharmacy practice experiences.
 Abbey has held previous roles in academic advising, undergraduate and graduate student program management, recruitment and enrollment for multiple institutions.
 Abbey graduated from the College Student Personnel Administration masters program from Marquette University in 2011.

 Assistant Director, Student Advising, Lindner College of Business at University of Cincinnati